bramvreugd/Domoticz-PiMonitor-Plugin/README.md

 None

 ## Devices
-The following parameters are displayed:
+The following devices are created:

 | Name                | Description
 | :---                | :---